Working With Government

 Southampton Science Park was pleased to welcome the Rt Hon Caroline Nokes, member of parliament for Romsey and Southampton North, to its CEO Breakfast Club on 13 November 2020.
-The event was an important opportunity for leaders across the Science Park to discuss the important issues affecting their business with their MP.
+This informative business event was an important opportunity for leaders across the Science Park to discuss the important issues affecting their business with their MP.

 Caroline began by outlining her thoughts on the impact of the Covid-19 pandemic on businesses across her constituency and throughout Hampshire.
 In what continues to be a fast-moving situation, she recognised the negative impact that the pandemic is having on unemployment and on the businesses that have not yet qualified for any government support, even though the constituency has benefited from a significant level of funding via the furlough scheme to date.
 Caroline went on to highlight the outstanding work that is being conducted locally to implement Kickstart and apprenticeship schemes.